AltropInc/alt/doc/script/Stream.md

 t := s + (5,6,7) + 8;   // t gets the value (1,2,3,4,5,6,7,8), s is unchanged
 ```
 * `func begin (): iterator` --
-    returns the iterator points to the first element of the stream.
+    returns an iterator to the first element of the stream.
 If the stream is empty, it returns an invalid iterator.
 ```altscript
 int...(1,2,3,4).begin();     // returns an iterator that points to the first element 1
 ```
 * `func rbegin (): iterator` --
-    returns the iterator points to the last element of the stream.
+    returns an iterator to the last element of the stream.
 If the stream is empty, it returns an invalid iterator.
 ```altscript
 int...(1,2,3,4).rbegin();     // returns a reverse iterator that points to the last element 4
 ```
 * `func find (e: element_type; start: int=0; end: int=-1): int` --
-    returns the lowest index starting from 0 in the stream where the given element is first placed. `start` and `end` give the index range where the
+    returns the lowest index starting from 0 in the stream where the specified element is first placed. `start` and `end` give the index range where the
     element to be searched.
 ```altscript
 int...(1,2,3,4,3,1).find(3);     // returns 2, the lowest index starting from 0 where the element 3 is placed
 ```
 * `func rfind (e: element_type; start: int=0; end: int=-1): int` --
-    returns the highest index starting from 0 in the stream where the given element is first placed. `start` and `end` give the index range where the
+    returns the highest index starting from 0 in the stream where the specified element is first placed. `start` and `end` give the index range where the
     element to be searched.
 ```altscript
 int...(1,2,3,4,3,1).rfind(3);     // returns 4, the highest index starting from 0 where the element 3 is placed